 The Chrismas markets in France are very popular and the most famous is probably the Christmas market of Strasbourg, that draws in more than 2 millions of visitors per year!
 They are usually in the open air, and you can walk through many stalls looking like little chalets that sell gifts, Christmas decoration and winter food and drink, such as mulled wine, gingerbread, hot chestnuts.

 Here you go, you know almost everything about Christmas in France!
-If you want to sing some French Christmas Carols, you can go listen to them and learn the lyrics on this website.
+If you want to sing some French Christmas Carols, you can go listen to them and learn the lyrics.

 Young globetrotter, are you preparing a mobility in France this winter?
 Find the perfect room in a shared Chez Nestor’s apartment in Paris, Toulouse, Marseille, Lille, Lyon, Montpellier, or Bordeaux.